ParallelMaths/parallel/pages/8-23-colour-code-challenge.md

 ---

 Hopefully you will have got the right answers and been shocked by them.
-Right or wrong, take a look at this video that examines what happens if you cut a Möbius loop a third of they way from the edge.
-It also looks a couple of other cutting mysteries, all in just a couple of minutes.
+Right or wrong, take a look at this video that examines what happens if you cut a Möbius loop a third of the way from the edge.
+It also looks at a couple of other cutting mysteries, all in just a couple of minutes.

 @[youtube](6q3WcwGcJsU?rel=0)

-For an easy to read guide to Möbius loops and the solution to the central cutting question (6.1) [visit this website on Möbius loops](https://www.wikihow.com/Make-a-Mobius-Strip){target="_blank"}, but remember to come back and hit the submit button.
+For an easy to read guide to Möbius loops and the solution to the central cutting question (6.1) [visit this website on Möbius loops](https://www.wikihow.com/Make-a-Mobius-Strip){target="_blank"}.
 :::